Vorticode/solarite/docs/index.md

 	}
 }

-customElements.define('shopping-list', ShoppingList);
-document.body.append(new ShoppingList()); // add <shopping-list> element
+document.body.append(new ShoppingList()); // add <shopping-list> and call render()
 ```

 ## Key Features

 - **Compilation-Free**:  No build step required.
 Standard ES6 modules work directly in the browser.
 - **Explicit Rendering**:  You control exactly when updates happen by calling `render()`.
 No unexpected side effects.
+- **Minimal Rendering:**  Only changed DOM elements are updated.
 - **Simple State Management**:  No signals and no special state setup required.
 Use regular JavaScript variables and data structures of arbitrary depth.
 - **Two-Way Binding**:  Built-in shorthand for connecting data to form elements.
 - **Scoped CSS**:  Native styles that apply only to your component while still inheriting parent styles--without Shadow DOM.
 - **Automatic Element References**:  Elements with `id` or `data-id` automatically become class properties.

 - **Component Composition**:  Attributes are passed as constructor arguments to nested components for easy data flow.
 - **TypeScript Support**:  Includes a comprehensive `.d.ts` file for excellent IDE support and type safety in TypeScript projects.
 - **MIT License**:  Free for commercial use with no attribution required.

 ## Installation